MaaAssistantArknights/MaaRelease/MaaAssistantArknights/api/announcements/wpf_en.md

 ---

-### Automatic Resource Update is back!
-(Really?)
+### MAA Update Service Integration

-We have reached a cooperation with the third-party distribution platform [MirrorChyan](https://mirrorchyan.com/).

-Now, when the resources need to be updated, a notification will pop up.
+MAA has integrated with the third-party service [MirrorChyan](https://mirrorchyan.com), a platform that provides paid content distribution for the open-source community.
+MirrorChyan offers us a free update-checking interface, but its download service requires a fee.

+However, even if you choose not to purchase MirrorChyan’s download service, MAA can still utilize its free update-checking feature.
+You can then manually select to download updates from global sources in the settings.

-If you buy their service and fill in the CDK, the resources will be automatically updated.
-And MAA itself will also get updates from MirrorChyan.
+If you purchase and enter a CDK, the resource update process will be fully automated as before—eliminating the need for manual operations and avoiding network-related issues.
+Additionally, MAA itself will prioritize downloads through MirrorChyan, ensuring faster updates.

+We have also reached a partnership with MirrorChyan, where a portion of the revenue generated from MAA on its platform will be shared to support future development, including the MAA official website, maa prts.plus services, and other infrastructure.
+Your support through purchasing MirrorChyan will help us continue to improve and grow.

 ---